adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 Maybe you need a rule to say “did the user get past 6 characters and then reduce the characters” but you see how complex this can get.

+## 6. Page jumps around

+Whilst typing or when bluring.

+Whilst typing the error appears and hides as the user types the correct and incorrect thing.
+Often when we fix a typo, we move the cursor all the way back to the beginning.
+Quicker than moving the cursor to the correct spot for some people.

+ just as the user is going

 ## 6. Complex to build

 All of this to say is that is fairly complex to build and configure.